Drakkar-Software/OctoBot-Docs/coding/tentacle-package-development.md

 tentacles/YOUR_TP_CATEGORY/YOUR_TP_SUB_CATEGORY/YOUR_TENTACLE_PACKAGE_NAME/config/MyAwesomeTentacle.json
 ```

-On OctoBot's web interface, tentacle configuration settings are generated using the configuration and its assocaited json schema files using [json-editor](https://github.com/json-editor/json-editor) library.
-Below an example for _MyAwesomeTentacle_ configuration schema:
+On OctoBot's web interface, tentacle configuration settings are generated using the configuration file and its associated json schema using the [json-editor](https://github.com/json-editor/json-editor) library.
+Below is an example for _MyAwesomeTentacle_ configuration schema:

 ```bash
 tentacles/YOUR_TP_CATEGORY/YOUR_TP_SUB_CATEGORY/YOUR_TENTACLE_PACKAGE_NAME/config/MyAwesomeTentacle_schema.json